How to complete your AI Register

 -

-Supports GDPR compliance by documenting systems that process personal data
+Supports data-protection compliance by identifying AI systems that process personal or sensitive data

 -